Wellesley, Ontario: Economy

 Most of the earlier companies have left the town of Wellesley, but many historic buildings still remain that enrich the heritage of the downtown area.
 A notable business that had its beginning in Wellesley is Erb Transport, which moved to the nearby town of New Hamburg.
 Presently, the largest businesses in town are Wellesley Apple Products (founded in 1922), two hardware and lumber retailers, two feed retailers, a gas station, a bank, an arena, an accessible playground, a splash pad, a community centre, a grocery store, a drug store, a furniture store, a funeral home, retirement residences, three auto body shops, insurance brokerages, a veterinary clinic, a bakery, a flower shop, a pizza shop, a chiropractor, a catering business, three restaurants, a butcher shop, gourmet meats and deli, an art gallery, and numerous hair dressers.

-Hawkesville is home to several small and medium size businesses including the larger Frey Building Contractors and the Country Lane Builders.
-The town is home to three furniture businesses: Chervin Custom Woodworks, Hawkwoods Custom Furniture, and Homestead Woodworks.
-Hawkesville was also home to Noah Martin and his famous summer sausage.
-Since his passing, Noah Martin's summer sausage has been made outside of Hawkesville.

 The largest employer in the township is Jones Feed Mill, located in Linwood.
 They manufacture a large array of livestock and pet feeds as well as edible grains out of four facilities.
 The mill has been family run for almost 100 years.
-Currently Jeff Jones, grandson of the founder, is the president and CEO.
-Linwood is also home to Linwood Veterinary Services, one of the largest farm animal veterinary clinics in southwestern Ontario.

-Also, there are many small manufacturing companies in the township such as EMB Manufacturing, makers of the Wallenstein brand of forestry equipment.